Techyte/QOTD-Bot/README.md

 - You DM the bot to give it a question
 - Delete a message to remove it from the bots list of questions
 - Fully modular command system (operated from the console)
-- You need to set up the config file with stuff like the bot token, server id, channel id and the time you want the questions to be asked (config.yaml, see the demo)
+- You need to set up the config file with stuff like the bot token, server id, channel id and the time you want the questions to be asked (config.yaml, see the demo), this config file must be located in the same location as the exe that runs the bot
-- You will also need to specify the folder the config file is in, this is done through an enviroment variable called "OTD-Config-Location" (just look up how to set enviroment variables on your specific OS) e.g: "C:\Users\Your-Username-Here\Desktop\config.yaml"
 - You will need a discord application to use this, set one up here: https://discord.com/developers/applications
 - The current release is only for windows but you should be able to download the source and then build it for your specific OS
 - I don't provide a way of hosting but if you want a suggestion I am using AWS EC2 Windows 10 Instance